stadt-karlsruhe/open-data-dashboard/docs/features/dataTypes.en.md

-# Supported Data Types and Formats
+# Data Types and Formats

 `Open Data Dashboard` supports a number of different data types and formats.
 Depending on the data type, different [visualizations](visualizations.md) for the data are available.